dcm4che/dcm4chee-arc-hl7cs/source/oru/inbound.rst

 Performed Actions
 ^^^^^^^^^^^^^^^^^
-Patient Demographic Information are extracted from the PID segment of the received message and mapped into corresponding DICOM attributes as defined in :numref:`adt_in_pid_dicom`.
+Patient Demographic Information are extracted from the PID segment of the received message and mapped into corresponding DICOM attributes as defined in :ref:`adt_in_pid_dicom`.
 If a Patient record with the extracted primary Patient ID already exists in the database, that Patient record will get updated.
 If there is no such Patient record a new Patient record will be inserted into the database [#hl7NoPatientCreateMessageType]_.
 Based on the information received in the OBR and OBX segments, a SR object is stored to the study.